lele85/karma-electron-launcher/README.md

 ## Locally-installed Node modules

 If you're using locally-installed Node modules via `require` in your code in the `node_modules` directory, you should be able to just `require` them, and they should be found by the testing environment.

-## Global dependencies

-The launcher depens on the presence of electron in your executable PATH so before using it install electron globally:

-	npm install -g electron